imagen2/imagen_misc/README.rst

 =========================================
-Misclelaneous tools for database operations of the Imagen project
+Miscellaneous tools for database operations of the Imagen project
 =========================================

 ``dump_rql_upload``